 Day Trips around Santa Fe are highly recommended to guests of Pueblo Bonito bed and breakfast inn Santa Fe.
-We emphasize the need for new comers to first to explore and acclimate themselves to the City Different (Santa Fe).
-It’s history rich museums and cultural sites, beautiful art, world class galleries and shops, interesting people and of course the uniquely distinctive cuisine are what make Santa Fe, New Mexico’s travel destination.
+We emphasize the need for newcomers to first to explore and acclimate themselves to the City Different (Santa Fe).
+Its history rich museums and cultural sites, beautiful art, world class galleries and shops, interesting people and of course the uniquely distinctive cuisine are what make Santa Fe, New Mexico’s travel destination.
 Guests of Pueblo Bonito bed and breakfast inn Santa Fe can occupy vacation time for 3 months straight with suggestions by our staff to see and experience inside the City and outside by use of day trips around Santa Fe.
 As I write this, we are in mid-winter with Spring travel just around the corner.
-This sequence of day trips around Santa Fe blogs are perfect for anytime of year.
-This particular writing was meant for suggestions on cold day to encourage driving exploration but also great for spring break and spring break family travelers!
+This sequence of day trips around Santa Fe is perfect for any time of year.
+This particular writing was meant for suggestions on a cold day to encourage driving exploration but also great for spring break and spring break family travelers!
 So please don’t limit your day trip fun in and around Santa Fe New Mexico to just Santa Fe Winter Travel or New Mexico Spring Break travel- enjoy any time of year!

 ideal.
 If you head north toward Cowels NM you’ll pass a fish hatchery as well as Dalton Canyon (remember that name?
 Dalton- the gang of outlaws associated with Billy the kid.)
 Going to Cowels will take you off Santa Fe Trail, but is an alternative day trip to broadened the adventure travel experience we offer to guests of Pueblo Bonito bed and breakfast Santa Fe.
 Leaving Pecos National Historical park, if you follow I-25 to Las Vegas (NM) you’ll find Old West attractions to include period architecture, antique stores, restaurants and services, as well as the Rough Rider Museum.
 Las Vegas, NM is the epitome of the old west.
 The “Santa Fe ring” was a group of powerful attorneys and land speculators in this area of the United States during the late 19th century and into the early 20th century.
 It amassed a fortune through political corruption and fraudulent land deals.
 Hangings were commonly held on the historic Las Vegas plaza which is today conveniently located across from the historic Plaza hotel.
 We suggest stopping for an afternoon refreshment in the bar at the plaza or having a bite to eat at the nearby El Rillito salon on main street!
 Take NM 518